-So how do you determine what you can sell?
-If it still has tags on it, if it was only worn a few times or wasn’t worn at all, if it’s a well-known brand and if you bought it in the last two years, there is a good chance the store will take it.
+So, how do you know what you can sell?
+Some broad guidelines: if it still has tags on it, if it was only worn a few times or wasn’t worn at all, if it’s a well-known brand and if you bought it in the last two years, there is a good chance the store will take it.

 If you have a copious amount of clothing left that you can’t bear to get rid of due to its sentimental value, consider making a craft out of it.
 Make a t-shirt quilt, a pillow cover, frame it – the possibilities are endless.
 But if you aren’t really willing to do that, there isn’t really a good reason to let them sit in mothballs.
 Like Andy and his toys in Toy Story, the right thing to do is to let them go.

 WHEN WAS THE LAST TIME YOU CLEANED YOUR CLOSET?

 Thanks to Uniqlo, and to you, our readers for supporting the brands that make Style Girlfriend possible!